 Gage tolerance is the gage's increments of measure (also called resolution or discrimination).

-According to the AIAG's guideline called “The Rule of Tens”, gage tolerance should divide process tolerance into at least 10 parts.
+The AIAG guideline, called “The Rule of Tens", states that gage resolution should divide process tolerance into at least 10 parts.